lsantanen/eco_genomics_2025/transcriptomics/transcriptomics_notes.md

         -   color/symbolize genes between gens

--   Rename tonsa stat and restable for each gen to make sure there's no variable recycling
+-   Rename `tonsa_stat` and `res_table` for each gen to make sure there's no variable recycling

+-   Wrote code to make the plot for comparing LFC of DEGs in G1 to G2 and code will be modified to work in the reverse as well

+    -   The code was written into a txt file first which is called `code_for_Gen_comparisons.txt` and is saved under `mydocs`

+#### 11/4/2025

+-   Changed the `tonsa_stat` and `res_table` to be `G1_tonsa_stat` and `G1_res_table` and so on with G2, G3, and G4 as needed

+-   Copied in notes about the LFC comparisons from `code_for_Gen_comparisons.txt` into `Homework 2.Rmd`

+-   Tried to make the graph to compare LFC of G1 and G2, but can't get the colors to work